AroheeAgrawal/cse15l-lab-reports/LabReport4.md

 until I reached the line that contained the comment saying change index1 to index2.
 This highlighted the block of code that contained the incorrect index incrementation.
 After this I typed `:s/index1/index2/g<enter>` this replaced all of the occurences of index 1 to index 2 within the highlighted block of text.
 Then I pressed `<esc>` to exit visual mode and typed `:wq <enter>` to save the changes and exit Vim
 ## Step 8: Run the tests, demonstrating that they now succeed
-Keys Pressed: `<up><enter>` The command to run the test.sh file was 1 up in the command history so I used the up arrow to access it.
+Keys Pressed: `<up><up><enter>` The command to run the test.sh file was 2 up in the command history so I used the up arrow to access it.
 ## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)
 Keys Pressed: